APPLY ONLINE - EU SERVICES DIRECTIVE:

 The Directive aims to break down barriers to cross border trade in services between EU countries.
 It makes it easier for service providers, particularly small and medium sized enterprises, to offer their services to customers in other EU countries, whether established elsewhere in the EU or providing services remotely from the UK.
 To find out about the EU Services Directive across Europe visit the EUGO Portal.

-If you wish to apply for a licence or permit from Derry City Council or find out more about the licences and permits we regulate please use the links below to find information on the application in the licensing section of our derrypayments.com website.
+If you wish to apply for a licence or permit from Derry City and Strabane District Council or find out more about the licences and permits we regulate please use the links below to find information on the application in the licensing section of our derrypayments.com website.

 This section deals with ensuring that the dealings in connection with the following licences are in compliance with relevant legislation including enforcement.